nordic-institute/harmony-common/doc/harmony-ap_logging_user_guide.md

 COPY logback.xml /opt/harmony-ap/setup/logback.xml
 ```

-When the container starts, the file is moved from the `setup` directory to `/var/opt/harmony-ap/etc/logback.xml`.
+When the container starts, the file is automatically moved from the `setup` directory to its final destination at `/var/opt/harmony-ap/etc/logback.xml`.

 ## 4 Enable logging of full messages for debugging